klausagnoletti/e-conomic-mcp-server/docs/test-harness.md

 - The harness logs input/output for each tool.
 - Errors are caught and printed without stopping the rest of the samples.
+- `download_invoice_pdf` returns a base64 payload, which can be large.